MendenLab/DT-GPT/README.md

 This repository contains the implementation of DT-GPT (Digital Twin GPT), a framework for using Large Language Models to forecast patient health trajectories.
 The codebase is organized into three main components: pipeline infrastructure, experimental runs, and exploratory analyses.

+Developed as a collaboration project by Roche, Helmholtz Munich & LMU.

+In case of any questions, please reach out to [Nikita Makarov](nikita.makarov@roche.com) or [Michael Menden](michael.menden@unimelb.edu.au).

 ## Repository Structure

 ### 📁 `1_pipeline/` - Core Infrastructure